Are Christians Under Law?

 4. In the New Testament, Christians are never told to keep Levitical Law.

 5. What was the purpose of the Law of Moses?

 6. Read what the Bible says about the Law of Moses.

-We have given a Scriptural Answer to the question, Are Christians Under Law?
-Click Here to return to Gay Christian 101 Home Page.
+From, Are Christians Under Law?
+Return to Gay Christian 101 Home Page.

 The material on this page is excerpted from the book Gay Christian 101: Spiritual Self-Defense For Gay Christians, by Rick Brentlinger.